kiali/kiali.io/content/en/docs/Tutorials/travels/01-Prerequisites.md

 ## Install Istio

-Once you have your Kubernetes cluster ready, follow the [Istio Getting Started, window="_blank"](https://istio.io/latest/docs/setup/getting-started/) to install and setup a demo profile that will be used in this tutorial.
+Once you have your Kubernetes cluster ready, follow the [Istio Getting Started](https://istio.io/latest/docs/setup/getting-started/) to install and setup a demo profile that will be used in this tutorial.

 {{% alert color="warning" %}}
 Determining ingress IP and ports and creating DNS entries will be necessary in the following steps.